 CRITERIA FOR ENTRY

-- Have written ability in English comparable to Year 11.
+Have written ability in English comparable to Year 11.

-- Can undertake self directed learning of at least 10 hours per week.
+Able to undertake self directed learning of at least 10 hours per week.

-- Has been in recovery for a minimum of 2 years for any substance or process addictions and offending.
+Must have been in recovery for a minimum of 2 years for any substance or process addictions and offending.

 Students must also demonstrate commitment to: